Haar-you/kyopro-lib/library/Mylib/Geometry/Float/intersect_circle_segment.cpp.md

 <link rel="stylesheet" href="../../../../assets/css/copy-button.css" />

-# :x: Intersection between a circle and a segment
+# :heavy_check_mark: Intersection between a circle and a segment

 <a href="../../../../index.html">Back to top page</a>